 Strategic plans could often involve empty phrases or misleading language that leaves the team unsure as to what needs to be done in order to succeed.
 To counter this dynamic, it is advisable for managers in the organization to be clear while communicating the strategic plans to team members and avoid the excessive usage of empty phrases and complex business terms while passing on information to subordinates.

 Wonder where to begin for strategic planning?
 Leave it to the experts!
 Get in touch with us for more insights.

 Templates act as a standard fixture for strategic planning.
 They mostly force teams to consider key topics including changes in external markets, competitive analysis, and performance gaps that must be addressed.
 However, this template tyranny could lead the team to be more focused on corporate requirements rather than actually engaging in strategic planning to improve the business outcomes.
 This can result in outdated ideas, repetitive responses, and do not entirely capture the critical issues and opportunities that need to be addressed.
 This can be avoided by eliminating sections of the planning template that are obsolete or by even making radical changes to the template.

 Encourage proactive discussions

-Strategic planning framework should ideally be based on intense debates and discussions.
+A strategic planning framework should ideally be based on intense debates and discussions.
 Since the process is rigidly structured with dense data and documentation, the chances of dialogue being constrained are more.
-This can be overcome by asking relevant questions and encourage discussions when the plan is presented which will eventually enrich the team’s thinking and increase everyone’s confidence level for execution of the plan.
+This can be overcome by asking relevant questions and encourage discussions when the plan is presented which will eventually enrich the team’s thinking and increase everyone’s confidence level for the execution of the plan.